tock/book/src/course/root-of-trust/kernel-attack.md

     ```

     You should now be able to build and install the kernel as usual; not much
-    should be noticably different until the next step.
+    should be noticeably different until the next step.

 ## Milestone Two: Triggering the `Fault All Processes` Driver